pauradev/pages/pages/01.Blog/06.Tutorials/01.integrate-with-woocommerce/item.md

 ---
 #### __**Re-Link**__

 ---

+### If you are still unable to view woocommerce orders on the printaura site the links between the site may be broken. to re-generate new links please follow the rest of the trouble shooting walkthrough to remove and re-install your Woocommerce shop on PrintAura.

+---
 > #### Delete Webhooks
 In the Woocommerce > Settings > Advanced "Webhooks" menu, described above, select all webhooks and Apply the "Delete permanently" action.